mzufferey/omics/reading_notes/methods_pathways_knowledge_reading_notes.md

+<u>Phosphorylation</u>

+* Pattern 1:  the regulator proteins activate a Conversion that adds phosphorylation to a protein, or inhibit a Conversion that removes phosphorylation from the downstream protein

+* Pattern 2: the regulator proteins are not modeled as regulators of a Conversion, but modeled as inputs and outputs of the same Conversion

+* Pattern 3: some proteins in a complex are phosphorylated, and the input complex is also designated to be the controller of the Conversion

+* Pattern 4: the controller transmits its effect through a controlling small molecule

+<u>Dephosphorylation</u>

+* Pattern 1: the regulator proteins activate a Conversion that removes phosphorylation from a protein, or inhibit a Conversion that adds phosphorylation to the downstream protein
+* Pattern 2:  the regulator proteins are not modeled as regulators of a Conversion, but modeled as inputs and outputs of the same Conversion
+* Pattern 3: some proteins in a complex are phosphorylated, and the input complex is also designated to be the controller of the Conversion
+* Pattern 4:  the controller transmits its effect through a controlling small molecule

+<u>Upregulation</u>

+* Pattern 1: the regulator activates a TemplateReaction
+* Pattern 2: a Conversion is used instead of a TemplateReaction

+<u>Downregulation</u>

+* Pattern 1: the regulator inhibits a TemplateReaction

+* Pattern 2: a Conversion is used instead of a TemplateReaction.

 ### Babur et al. 2021

 a computational method to infer causal mechanisms in cell biology by analyzing changes in high- throughput proteomic profiles on the background of prior knowledge captured in biochemical reaction knowl- edge bases